 Sandra V. Davidson

-Davidson began teaching part time in the Department of English, Philosophy and Modern Languages in 1994; she became a full-time instructor in 1998.
-She received a B.A. in Spanish from West Texas State University in 1978, a M.A. in English from WTSU in 1989 and another M.A. in Spanish from Texas Tech University in 1997.
+Davidson began teaching part time in the Department of English, Philosophy, and Modern Languages in 1994; she became a full-time instructor in 1998.
+She received a B.A. in Spanish, and later on an M.A. in English, from West Texas State University, before earning another M.A. in Spanish from Texas Tech University.

-Prior to coming to WTAMU, Davidson taught Spanish at Canyon High School from 1984 to 1988 and at Randall High School from 1988 to 1992.
-When she and her husband moved to Plano, she taught at Shepton High School from 1992 to 1994 until they moved back to "Buffalo Country."
+Prior to coming to WTAMU, Davidson taught Spanish at Canyon High School and at Randall High School.
+When she and her husband moved to Plano, she taught at Shepton High School until they moved back to "Buffalo Country," where she has been teaching for more than two decades.

 Teaching and Related Service

-Davidson teaches beginning level Spanish courses each spring and fall semester and during the summer session.
-Each fall semester, she teaches an upper level course, Advanced Spanish, which is designed to help students develop listening, reading and writing skills in Spanish.
+Davidson teaches beginning- and intermediate-level Spanish courses, as well as an upper level course, Advanced Spanish, which is designed to help students develop listening, reading, and writing skills.
+She received a Teaching Excellence Award in 2004/05.

-As co-sponsor of the Spanish Club, Davidson enjoys informal, out-of-classroom time with students.
+Davidson enjoys informal, out-of-classroom time with students in Spanish Conversation Lab and other events sponsored by the department.
 Developing relationships with students and colleagues has always been an important part of teaching for her.

 Research and Creative Activity

 Davidson enjoys Spanish translation.
-In July 2007, she accompanied a group called A.C.T.
+She has accompanied a group called A.C.T.
 (Applying Christ's Teachings) to Babicora, Chihuahua, Mexico, where she volunteered as an interpreter for a medical doctor as they examined and diagnosed people in need of free services.
+She and her son have gone on mission trips to Acuña, Mexico, with Casas por Cristo, to help build houses.
+They also have gone to Belize to help support organizations that deal with domestic violence and extreme poverty.